underscoreio/essential-slick/src/pages/joins.md

 val firstSent: Option[DateTime] = messages.map(_.ts).min.run
 ```

-While `length` and `countDistinct` return an `Int`, the rest of the other functions is an `Option`.
+While `length` and `countDistinct` return an `Int`, the other functions return an `Option`.
 This is because there may be no rows returned by the query, meaning the is no minimum, maximum and so on.

 ### Grouping